This quick tutorial explains the steps to install and use GNOME Boxes and create virtual machines, with some tips and troubleshooting.

 Virtualization is the process of running a virtual instance (rather than an actual one) with an abstracted layer of hardware.
 In popular terms, it allows you to install and run multiple operating systems (Linux, Windows) simultaneously.

 A Virtual machine is a simulated operating system that runs on top of another operating system and uses the same hardware and storage space as the host machine.
-Although, you can control how much shared memory or space can be allocated to virtual machines.
+You can also control the allocated shared memory or space to virtual machines.

 But honestly, most of them are a little complex (for beginners) and sometimes not stable enough.
 GNOME Boxes is another free and open-source software that is very easy to use and makes it simple for you to create and manage virtual machines by abstracting lots of options.

 Table of Contents

 Install GNOME Boxes

 If you are running Fedora with GNOME Spin, you should already have it installed.
 However, you can run the below command for Ubuntu, Linux Mint, Kubuntu, and other distributions to install it in your system.